MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/SetupWorkflow/setting-up-workflow-notifications.md

 Many workflow responses are about notifying a user that an event has occurred that they must act on.
 For example, on one workflow step, the event can be that User 1 requests approval of a new record, and the response is that a notification is sent to User 2, the approver.
 On the next workflow step, the event can be that User 2 approves the record, and the response is that a notification is sent to User 3 to start a related processing of the approved record.
 For workflow steps that are about approval, each notification is tied to an approval entry.
 For more information, see [Workflow](../../BusinessFunctionality/Workflow/workflow.md).

 > [!NOTE]
->  The generic version of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] supports notifications as email and as internal notes.
+>  The generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)]--> supports notifications as email and as internal notes.

 > [!IMPORTANT]
 >  All workflow notifications are sent through a job queue.
-Make sure that the job queue in your installation of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] is set up to handle workflow notifications, and that the **Start Automatically From NAS** check box is selected.
+Make sure that the job queue in your installation of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)]--> is set up to handle workflow notifications, and that the **Start Automatically From NAS** check box is selected.
 For more information, see [How to: Set Up Job Queues](../../SetupAndAdministration/how-to-set-up-job-queues.md).

  You set up different aspects of workflow notifications in the following places: